 Critics have also raised concerns about both the transparency of the process and the implications of the deals for national sovereignty.
 A provision known as the Investor State Dispute Settlement (ISDS) mechanism, in particular, has raised worries that international companies will be able to override local government decisions.
 Supporters say that the ISDS is no different than the similar clauses used in previous trade agreements.

 Ultimately, much of the opposition revolves around the secrecy of the process.
 Lawmakers had limited access to updates on TPP negotiations, which Alden says led Congress, as well as the public, to complain of being left out of deliberations.
 “I am increasingly coming to the view that all of this should be done in the open,” he says, rather than “a setup where the corporate interests know in great detail what the negotiating positions are and the members of Congress who have to vote on it don’t.”

 This CFR Independent Task Force Report on U.S. Trade and Investment Policy warns that a lack of U.S. leadership on trade issues would be detrimental to the nation’s interests.

-This Congressional Research Service research paper explores the history and implications of Free Trade Agreements on U.S. trade policy.
+This Congressional Research Service research paper (PDF) explores the history and implications of Free Trade Agreements on U.S. trade policy.